razrog/StudentServer/README.md

 		○ Empty the File

 ## Logic
 In order to load fast response to each request.
-The system was build in such way :
+The system was build in such way:

 	Caching Students into **Map Object ** - {Key : ID , Value : Student (Object)}

 	**Thread** that write the map to Disk every 10 second (Should be 1 minute , but for the testing purpose it was set into 10 seconds)

-A short description of the motivation behind the creation and maintenance of the project.
-This should explain **why** the project exists.
 # Components
 ## Server
  Jetty Server was used in order to deploy a quick java application on server.